 The most casual and effective way of appreciating your employees is through service awards at corporate ceremonies and gatherings.
 You have the option of making it an annual practice so that people can make it a milestone for themselves and strive towards it.
-Plus, they are a tangible token of appreciation so your employees can use it as encouragement for their performances.
+Plus, they are a tangible token of appreciation so your employees can use them as encouragement for their performances.

 2. Employee Birthday Calendars

 It might sound like an old and infamous practice, but having an employee’s birthday calendar and celebrating it at the workplace is one of the best ways to promote a sense of togetherness.
 It gives the person a sense of belonging and also does wonders for your relationships with your peers.
 They will feel wanted, needed, and valued, all at the same time.